-The ID Card process is currently closed as soccer activities in the province are only in Phase 2 (Training and Modified Games) of the Return to Play Plan and the EODSA is Back to Phase 1 (Training).
+The ID Card process is currently closed as soccer activities in the province are limited.
 More information will be available when the process is open again.
 Thank you for your patience during this time.

 BELOW BEFORE APPLYING FOR AN ID CARD***

 moved to a new player registration system for the Outdoor 2019 Season.
 With